 What is Folio Thinking?

-For faculty, adopting folio thinking as part of teaching practice can foster a culture of intentional, reflective learning that aligns with key educational outcomes like critical thinking, adaptability, and self-directed learning.
-It can also help with your own professional growth.
-If you have a profile on LinkedIn, you’ve already been doing some folio thinking.
+This process can also help with your own professional growth as an educator.
+Adopting folio thinking as part of teaching practice can foster a culture of intentional, reflective learning about your own teaching practice and goals as an educator.
+If you have a profile on LinkedIn, you’ve probably already been doing some folio thinking.

 Research Evidence

 Research has shown that folio thinking can boost engagement, enhance metacognitive skills, and improve students’ academic performance (Eynon, Gambino, & Török, 2014).
-By guiding students through the reflective practice of portfolio building, faculty help them cultivate skills that go beyond course objectives, encouraging the development of lifelong learning habits.
-Faculty also benefit, as folio thinking enables them to see how their students’ work connects across different contexts, helping them align their teaching with outcomes that truly impact students’ long-term goals.
+By guiding students through the reflective practice of portfolio building, you can help them cultivate skills that go beyond course objectives, encouraging the development of lifelong learning habits.
+It can also help you see how your students’ work connects across different contexts, helping you align your teaching with outcomes that truly impact students’ long-term goals.
 A 2015 study by Buyarski and Landis reveals that portfolios contribute to students’ ability to articulate skills and reflect on experiences—skills that are increasingly important in a quickly changing world.

 Next Steps